Michael-Brodsky/OCR/Tesseract/readme.txt

-This folder contains objects specific to the Tesseract libraries and UI apps.
+This folder contains objects specific to the OCR-Tesseract based libraries and UI apps.